Email marketing

 World Mental Health Day (October 10)

-Show your audience that you care.
 The best way is to recognize the importance of mental health by raising awareness and promoting well-being practices:

-• Provide tips for best well-being practices, including stress management techniques, mindfulness exercises, and healthy lifestyle habits and connect it to your brand’s products.
+• Provide tips for best well-being practices, including stress management techniques, mindfulness exercises and healthy lifestyle habits and connect it to your brand’s products.

 • Open up and share “behind the scenes” of your brand’s success and share the importance of being open.